tracelink/code-samples/authentication.md

 ## Encode API Key and Secret

-In order to make an API key using your API key and secret, they will need to be base64 encoded.
+In order to make an API call using your API key and secret, they will need to be base64 encoded.

 Use the format {{KEY}}:{{SECRET}}, where a colon is separating the two values.
 Using the response values above as an example, `10e1c36c-2f49-46f3-b552-e28b5d671b5f:jt3x1xz0LxLbRyMhPMuuObbabnNxbpFk`.